Stop overspending on your next family vacation

 Solution: Make sure you download whatever you can before you leave, and access wifi only when needed.
 If kids are using tablets or any other device, make sure some videos and games can be accessed offline.
 Download your favourite Spotify playlists and definitely check you have an offline map if using your phone as a GPS!
 We also screenshot ticket bar codes and any other important documents we’d normally access over the internet as a back up.

 4. Roaming Fees

 Speaking of accessing the internet – even if unintended – turn off data on your phone/tablet/any device!!
 This one is a rookie error I can’t believe we’ve fallen for so many times.
 And it’s not just the internet.
-Even just leaving your cell phone on, it will look for a signal as you’re travelling, and you’ll immediately be charged even if you’re not taking any calls – yes, even on a plane, my phone has picked up a signal on the way!
+Even leaving your cell phone on will look for a signal as you’re travelling, and you’ll immediately be charged even if you’re not taking any calls – yes, even on a plane, my phone has picked up a signal on the way!

 Solution: Turn your devices to flight mode and keep them there!
 We usually get a local SIM for at least one device to access maps on the move, book tickets, etc. Make a conscious decision about phone usage if you can’t rely just on free wifi and check your kids’ devices regularly to make sure they’re not feeding off data or your devices when they shouldn’t be.